Crime prevention: Safeguarding

 Another aspect of SCP that is more applicable to the cyber environment is the principle of safeguarding.
 The introduction of these safeguards is designed to influence the potential offender's view of the risks and benefits of committing the crime.
 A criminal act is usually performed if the offender decides that there is little or no risk attached to the act.
-One of the goals of SCP is to implement safeguards to the point where the potential offender views the act unfavourably.
+One of the goals of SCP is to implement safeguards to the point where the potential offender views the act unfavorably.
 For example, drivers approaching a traffic junction where there are speed cameras slow down if there is a nearly 100% chance of being caught trying to run a red light.
 The use of crime "scripts" has been touted as a method of administering safeguards.
-Scripts were originally developed in the field of cognitive science and focus on the behavioural processes involved in rational goal-oriented behaviour.
-Hence scripts have been proposed as tool for examining criminal behaviour.
-In particular the use of what is termed a "universal script" has been advanced for correctly identifying all the stages in the commission process of a crime.

 Application to cybercrimes

 It has been suggested that cybercriminals be assessed in terms of their criminal attributes, which include skills, knowledge, resources, access and motives (SKRAM).
-Cybercriminals usually have a high degree of these attributes and this is why SCP may prove more useful than traditional approaches to crime.
-Clarke proposed a table of twenty-five techniques of situational crime prevention, but the five general headings are: